-Typically spikeless shoes are flat soled and feature studs made out of plastic and rubber instead of traditional golf spikes.
-Fears surrounding a lack of stability and waterproofing are quickly being eradicated with new designs.
+Typically spikeless shoes are flat soled and feature studs made out of plastic and rubber.
+Fears surrounding a lack of stability and waterproofing have been eradicated with new designs.
 The studs offer superb grip on dry ground and ensure you don’t sacrifice stability in wet conditions.

 Once you’ve decided which type of shoe to buy you then need to consider the weather conditions...